Tordsg/Xcitr/readme.md

 The project uses maven configuration, with the spring boot framework to run the application from a server.
 To build the project go to **modules-exciter** by entering `cd modules-exciter` in the terminal and run `mvn clean install`.
 It is also possible to run `mvn install` instead, but `mvn clean install` decreases the chances of getting a bug during building.
 There are two ways to run the application:

 1. In the first option, from **modules-exciter** folder, go into the **restserver** module by entering `cd restserver` and then `cd target` in the terminal.
 Then write `java -jar server-standalone.jar` to start the server.
-Open a new terminal and enter `cd ..` to go back to the **modules-exciter** folder and then `cd ui` to go to the **ui** module.
+Open a new terminal and go to the **modules-exciter** folder and then `cd ui` to go to the **ui** module.
 Enter `cd target` to get to the target folder.
 Lastly, to run the entire application write `java -jar Xcitr.jar` in the terminal.
+The application will now start up.

 2. In the second option, go from  the **modules-exciter** folder and into the **restserver** module by entering `cd restserver` in the terminal.
 Then write `mvn spring-boot:run` to start up the server.
 Afterwards open a new terminal and from the **modules-exciter** folder, go to the **ui** module by entering `cd ui` in the terminal.
 To start the application enter `mvn javafx:run` in the terminal.
+The application will now start up.

-To run the tests go into **modules-exciter** and enter `mvn test` in the terminal to run the tests in every module.
-To run isolated tests for individual modules go into the module that should be teste and run `mvn test` here.
+To run the tests go into **modules-exciter** and enter `mvn test` in the terminal to run the tests for every module.
+To run isolated tests for a individual module go into the module that should be tested and run `mvn test` here.

 ## Work habits, work flow and code quality